oconnor663/bao/docs/spec.md

   thereby exposing the length (zero).
 The decoder must verify that the final chunk (that is, the empty chunk) matches the root hash.
-Most implementations will naturally satisfy this requirement for non-empty encodings as part of reading chunk bytes, but it's easy to forget it in the empty case if you write code like "current position equals content length therefore EOF."
+Most implementations will naturally satisfy this requirement for non-empty encodings as part of reading chunk bytes, but it's easy to forget it in the empty case by assuming that you're finished whenever the current position equals the content length.
 - Seeking past the end.
 If I seek to an offset greater than or equal to the content length, the next read will return EOF, exposing the length.
 That means either the seek itself or the following read must have validated the